Backdated Carer Support Payment

 In this circumstance, you can get Carer Support Payment starting from the date the disability benefit was backdated to.

-Anyone who wants to backdate for more than 13 weeks needs to apply on the phone, in person or on a video call.
+If you want to backdate for more than 13 weeks, you need to apply on the phone, in person or on a video call.
 Contact Social Security Scotland.

 If you live in Angus, North Lanarkshire, or South Lanarkshire